 Parameter Description Name Enter a name for the SSL server.

-The name must be 2 to 128 characters in length and can contain letters, digits, underscores (_), and hyphens (-).
-The name must start with a letter or a Chinese character.
+The name must be 2 to 128 characters in length, and can contain digits, underscores (_), and hyphens (-).
+It must start with a letter.

-VPN Gateway Select a VPN gateway that you want to associate with the SSL server.
+VPN Gateway Select the VPN gateway that you want to associate with the SSL server.

-Local Network Enter the CIDR blocks used in the connections by the client through SSL-VPN.
-This value can be the CIDR blocks of a VPC network, a VSwitch, an on-premises data center connected to a VPC through a leased line, or a cloud service such as ApsaraDB for RDS or Object Storage Service (OSS).
+Local Network Enter the CIDR block that the client needs to access through the SSL-VPN connection.
+It can be the CIDR block of a VPC, a vSwitch, a data center connected to a VPC through an Express Connect circuit, or a cloud service such as ApsaraDB RDS or Object Storage Service (OSS).

-Click +Add Local Network to add more local networks.Note The subnet mask of the local network must be 8-32 bits.
+Click Add Local Network to add more CIDR blocks.Note The subnet mask of the specified CIDR block must be 8 to 32 bits in length.

-- When you use the two-factor authentication for the first time, you must authorize the VPN gateway to access the IDaaS instance before you create the SSL server.
+- If this is your first time using two-factor authentication, you must authorize the VPN gateway to access the IDaaS instance before you create the SSL server.